National Human Rights Commission

 Qualifications for Membership

-To be eligible for appointment, candidates must meet rigorous criteria including a background in human rights advocacy or significant achievements in various national fields, a bachelor's degree, and a minimum age requirement.
-These stringent qualifications ensure that the NHRC is composed of individuals of the highest moral character and dedication to human rights.
+Prospective members must meet clear criteria, including demonstrated work in human rights or notable contributions in national sectors, a bachelor’s degree, and a minimum age requirement.
+Appointees are expected to be of high moral character and committed to advancing human rights.

 Broad and Inclusive Mandate